 ‘If the Linbury Prize is universally respected – and it is – it’s because, for 30 years it’s been an essential shop window for young designers, giving a matchless opportunity for established directors, designers and producers to see the work of emerging talents.’

 Sir Richard Eyre, Director of the National Theatre (1988-97)

 The Prize is supported by a group of Advocates, all eminent figures in the theatre world who endorse the Linbury Prize’s aims.

-Mark Baldwin, Simon Russell Beale CBE, Sue Blane MBE, Edward Bond, Matthew Bourne OBE, Christopher Bruce CBE, Alison Chitty OBE, Bob Crowley, Stephen Daldry CBE, Siobhan Davies CBE, Sir Anthony Dowell CBE, Sir Richard Eyre CBE, Rupert Goold, Sir David Hare, Tim Hatley, Prof Pamela Howard, David Hockney CH RA OM, Stuart Hopps, Richard Hudson, Nicholas Hytner, Richard Jones, Ralph Koltai CBE RDI, David Lan, John Macfarlane, Geoffrey Marsh, Jonathan Mills, John Napier, Sir Trevor Nunn CBE, Timothy O'Brien, Alistair Spalding CBE, Sir John Tusa, Anthony Ward, Nicholas Wright.
+Mark Baldwin, Simon Russell Beale CBE, Sue Blane MBE, Edward Bond, Matthew Bourne OBE, Christopher Bruce CBE, Alison Chitty OBE, Bob Crowley, Stephen Daldry CBE, Siobhan Davies CBE, Sir Anthony Dowell CBE, Sir Richard Eyre CBE, Rupert Goold, Sir David Hare, Tim Hatley, Prof Pamela Howard, David Hockney CH RA OM, Stuart Hopps, Richard Hudson, Nicholas Hytner, Richard Jones, David Lan, John Macfarlane, Geoffrey Marsh, Jonathan Mills, John Napier, Sir Trevor Nunn CBE, Alistair Spalding CBE, Sir John Tusa, Anthony Ward, Nicholas Wright.